sutoiku/autostat/README.md

 ### to do / roadmap

+- DECOMPOSITION

+  - error per component
+  - spec_to_additive
+    - once fitted, can construct new kernel matrices easily (independently of GP implementations if needed)

 - Kernels

+  - expand to additive form

   - priors / constraints on kernels:
     - some limit on length scale for smoothing kernels? -- smoothing kernels should NOT pick up non-stationarity in a signal, that should be captured by a non stationary (polynomial trend etc kernel) kernel